 - 1. How might existing Army doctrine have been modified in an attempt to improve pacification efforts in South Vietnam? - 2.
+Walzer notes that "the goal of counter-intervention is not to win the war," (100) echoing President Kennedy's assertion about South Vietnam that "...it is their war.
+They are the ones who have to win it or lose it."
+Based on the American experience in Vietnam, how can military leaders best craft a strategy in situations without a clear theory of victory? - 3.
 How and why did the U.S. senior civilian leadership attempt to control Operation ROLLING THUNDER, and did they contribute to the realization of their political objectives?
-How did that dynamic affect Civil-Military Relations? - 3.
-How did joint planning, command relationships, and overlapping command authority affect the use of air power during the Vietnam War? - 4.
-What best explains the failure of ROLLING THUNDER to have a decisive effect in the Vietnam War? - 5.
-Were the most important security problems within South Vietnam susceptible to the application of U.S. military power? - 6.
-What is an appropriate division of labor between external sponsors and client states in the prosecution of counterinsurgency? - 7.
-What would an effective counter to the dau tranh mode of warfare have required? - 8.
-How well did American leaders assess the effectiveness of the military strategy and adapt it to interaction with the enemy? - 9.
+How did that dynamic affect Civil-Military Relations? - 4.
+How did joint planning, command relationships, and overlapping command authority affect the use of air power during the Vietnam War? - 5.
+What best explains the failure of ROLLING THUNDER to have a decisive effect in the Vietnam War? - 6.
+Were the most important security problems within South Vietnam susceptible to the application of U.S. military power? - 7.
+What is an appropriate division of labor between external sponsors and client states in the prosecution of counterinsurgency? - 8.
+What would an effective counter to the dau tranh mode of warfare have required? - 9.
+How well did American leaders assess the effectiveness of the military strategy and adapt it to interaction with the enemy? - 10.
 To what extent did the doctrinal outlook of the American armed forces about how to fight wars inhibit the strategic effectiveness of the United States during the Vietnam War?

-- 1. Baer, George W. One Hundred Years of Sea Power.
+1. Baer, George W. One Hundred Years of Sea Power.
 Stanford: Stanford University Press, 1994.
 Pages 384-393.
-(Physical or E-Reserve) [10 pages] - 2.
-Hazelton, Jacqueline L. "The client gets a vote: counterinsurgency warfare and the U.S. military advisory mission in South Vietnam, 1954-1965", Journal of Strategic Studies, 2020.
+(Physical or E-Reserve) [10 pages]

+- 2. Hazelton, Jacqueline L. "The client gets a vote: counterinsurgency warfare and the U.S. military advisory mission in South Vietnam, 1954-1965", Journal of Strategic Studies, 2020.
 43:1, 126-153.
 (E-Reserve) [28 pages] - 3.
 Andrade, Dale.
 "Westmoreland was right: learning the wrong lessons from the Vietnam War", Small Wars & Insurgencies, 2008.
 19:2, 145-181.
-(E-Reserve) [37 pages]

-- 4. Pike, Douglas.
+(E-Reserve) [37 pages] - 4.
+Pike, Douglas.
 PAVN: People's Army of Vietnam.
 Novato, CA: Presidio Press, 1986.
 Pages 212-252.
 (Selected Readings) [41 pages] - 5.
 United States Department of State.
 Foreign Relations of the United States, 1964-1968, Vol. I, Vietnam, 1964, XII. in "Proceedings of the NSC Working Group on Vietnam, November 1 December 7."
-(Selected Readings) [97 pages]
+(Selected Readings) [97 pages] - 6.
+Walzer, Michael.
+Just and Unjust Wars.
+Fifth Edition, Basic Books, 2015.
+Pages 95 100; 186 196.
+(Physical) [17 pages]

-SM 28 - Discussion (1 - 4 April)
+SM 27 - Discussion (24 - 27 March)